 Chile’s Economy Minister Luis Felipe Cespedes found himself in hot water after he was presented with an inflatable sex doll at an industry dinner.

 Mediaset's top shareholder Fininvest and Vivendi have both raised their stakes in the Italian broadcaster leading to talk of a hostile takeover bid.

-Lyon’s festival of light is not only an important economic barometer for France’s second city, it’s also a useful gauge for the whole country; much of which has been hit hard by a downturn in domestic
+Lyon’s festival of light is not only an important economic barometer for France’s second city, it is also a useful gauge for the whole country.

 Talks between the Venezuelan government and a coalition of opposition parties have reached a stalemate which facilitators from the Vatican are hoping to break.

 A reversal in unemployment fortunes and robust trade have done little to ease tensions about the future in Austria's mutating economy.

 Cash registers might be ringing up less in sales this Christmas in Britain and France according to twin surveys

 Russia is committed to peace and cooperation, but will defend Russian interests.

 Tunisia’s president has come to Brussels to meet EU officials, as he seeks to boost security and shore up the country’s fragile economy – six years after the Arab Spring…